Skip to main content

-Discover the stories and connections between women who changed science
+Discover the stories and connections between history's female Nobel prize laureates

-We worked across team to establish a connection pattern between related data, so different parts of the site could interconnect and talk around that dataset.
+2. We worked across teams to establish a connection pattern between related data, so different parts of the site could interconnect and talk around that dataset.

 Machine learning to explore a lo-fi dataset